brittanyrobarge/CarCar/README.md

 ## Getting Started
 **Make sure you have Docker, Git, Insomnia, Django and Node.js 18.2 or above**
 1. Fork and Clone the repository- https://gitlab.com/brittanyrobarge26/project-beta.git
-2. Build and Run the project- the commands: docker volume create beta-data docker-compose build docker-compose up
+2. Build and Run the project:
+    the commands:
+	docker volume create beta-data
+	docker-compose build
+	docker-compose up